Vyral/mark-adams/_posts/2020-07-30-q-could-your-home-be-a-match-for-our-buyers.md

 {% include youtube.html %}

-I’m digital doorknocking to find homes for some buyers I’m working with.
+<p style="text-align:center">I’m digital doorknocking to find homes for some buyers I’m working with.</p>

 Today I wanted to share a new opportunity with you that I call “Digital Door Knocking.”
 As I’m sure many of you are aware, we are experiencing a shortage of inventory in the market right now.
 In other words, there are not a lot of homes for sale.